sketchbuch/aonic/Notes.md

 - <cite>&lt;bookref</cite>

 - Why links in Combat Rules Summary are not clickable

 - cmbtrulz has a list within a LI element!!!
 - Links not working on illustartion page
+- discplnz: last para has links to next book that do not work

 ## References